SourceHEOR/DESutils/README.md

 	library(devtools)
 	install_github("SourceHEOR/DESutils")

-Or if you have the `githubinstall` package is installed:
+Or if you have the `githubinstall` package installed:

 	library(githubinstall)
 	githubinstall("DESutils")